sdcoffel/cs2620/design_exercise_3/README.md

 - Default configuration of 3 servers for 2-fault tolerance
 - Additional servers can be added during runtime
+- System can operate with a simple majority of servers (n/2 + 1)

 ### 2. Raft Consensus

 - Leader election for coordinating server actions
 - Heartbeat messages to detect server failures
 - Vote-based consensus for leader selection
+- Term-based leadership to prevent split-brain scenarios

 ### 3. Persistent Storage

 - Accounts stored in `all_accounts_ever.txt`
 - Pending messages stored in `pending_messages.txt`
 - Messages are immediately persisted to disk
+- Log-based persistence for operation history

 ### 4. ZooKeeper Integration

 - Server registration and discovery
 - Node monitoring for failure detection
 - Configuration management
+- Ephemeral znodes for live server tracking

 ### Recovery Process

 When a server fails:

 1. Heartbeat timeouts trigger leader election (if leader failed)
 2. Remaining servers establish a new leader
 3. Clients can reconnect to any available server
 4. Pending messages are preserved and delivered when possible
+5. Failed servers can rejoin the cluster when restarted

+## Design Decisions

+### Consistency Model

+The system implements a strong consistency model through the Raft consensus algorithm.
+All operations that modify system state must be processed through the leader server, which then replicates these changes to follower servers.
+This ensures that all servers have a consistent view of the system state.

+### Message Delivery Guarantees

+The system provides at-least-once message delivery guarantees.
+Messages are persisted to disk before being acknowledged to the sender, and are only removed from storage after being successfully delivered to the recipient.
+In case of server failures, message delivery may be delayed but is never lost.

+### Security Considerations

+- Passwords are stored with basic encryption (for demonstration purposes only)
+- Server-to-server communication is not encrypted in this version
+- Client-to-server communication is not encrypted in this version
+- For production use, TLS encryption should be implemented

+## Performance Considerations

+### Scalability

+- The system can scale by adding more server instances
+- ZooKeeper provides service discovery for dynamic scaling
+- The current implementation is optimized for small to medium deployments

+### Optimizations

+- Batch processing of messages for efficient network usage
+- Lazy loading of messages to reduce memory usage
+- Efficient leader election to minimize downtime during failures

+## Troubleshooting

+### Common Issues

+1. **Connection Issues:**

+   - Ensure ZooKeeper is running (`zkServer.sh status`)
+   - Check that server ports are available and not blocked by firewall
+   - Verify network connectivity between clients and servers

+2. **Server Failures:**

+   - Check logs for error messages
+   - Verify ZooKeeper connection
+   - Restart failed server instances if necessary

+3. **Message Delivery Problems:**
+   - Verify recipient exists and is spelled correctly
+   - Check sender's connection status
+   - Ensure cluster has a leader elected

+### Logging

+- Server logs are output to console by default
+- Set verbose logging for more detailed information

+## Future Enhancements

+1. **Security Improvements:**

+   - Implement TLS encryption for all communications
+   - Add proper password hashing and security
+   - Implement authentication tokens

+2. **Feature Additions:**

+   - Group chat functionality
+   - Message read receipts
+   - File transfer capabilities
+   - Rich text messaging

+3. **Performance Enhancements:**

+   - Message compression
+   - Connection pooling
+   - Optimized data storage

+4. **UI Improvements:**
+   - Enhanced GUI with modern design
+   - Mobile client support
+   - Web interface